James Attwood

 James Attwood, digital editor

-James is Autocar’s acting magazine editor, and has more than 20 years of experience of working in automotive and motorsport journalism.
-He has been in his current role since June 2023, and is in charge of overseeing the day-to-day running of Autocar magazine, while regularly interviewing some of the biggest names in the industry to secures news and features
+James is Autocar’s associate editor, and has more than 20 years of experience of working in automotive and motorsport journalism.
+He has been in his current role since September 2024, and helps lead Autocar's features and new sections, while regularly interviewing some of the biggest names in the industry.

 Before moving into automotive, James spent more than a decade in motorsport journalism, working on Autosport, autosport.com, F1 Racing and Motorsport News, editing the latter title for three years.
 During that time he covered everything from club rallies to top-level international events, and interviewed many of the true greats of the sport.
 That included Porsche sportscar great Richard Attwood, who James is slightly disappointed to note is no relation.